vijayverma2003/PopulationMap/README.md

 Population Map is a web application that allows users to view maps and population data for any location in the world.
 The app is built using TypeScript, React and OpenLayers, and utilizes the Nominatim API for geocoding and reverse geocoding.

+## How it works

+This app is designed to show location on map with it's population data using **Nominatim API**.
+This app fetches data in JSON & GeoJSON format from **Nominatim API** and displays it on the map using openlayers.

 ## Installation

 To run the app, you will need to have Node.js and npm (Node Package Manager) installed on your machine.